 There’s a really basic reason why this program exists: the country needs nurses.
 And in order to fill demand, schools need qualified individuals who can teach new nurses so that they can fill the vacancies that are out there.

 That’s a steep task.
-The American Association of Colleges of Nursing discovered that almost 80,000 prospective nursing students couldn’t get into a nursing program in 2012, in large part due to a lack of available faculty.
+The American Association of Colleges of Nursing reported that almost 60,000 prospective nursing students couldn’t get into a nursing program in 2018, in large part due to a lack of available faculty.
 This will continue to be a problem until the country has enough nurses with MSN degrees or higher who are willing to pass their skills on to the next generation of nursing professionals.

 The lack of available nurses is proving so severe that the government and nursing colleges have stepped in to entice individuals to become professors.
-That’s why there’s no catch, and it’s why there’s probably never been a better time to earn your MSN as a nurse educator.
+That’s why there’s no catch, and it’s why there’s probably never been a better time to earn your MSN or DNP.

 How Does One Apply for the NFLP?